Srinivas-2410/library_management/readme.md

 ## book_review application
- # a boo review application built using Dkango and PostgreSQl
+ # a book review application built using Django